Radar Data Cube

 In spatial frequency operations, the number of samples in the second dimension of the data cube can change.
 The number of spatial frequency bins is not necessarily equal to the number of sensor elements.

 Beamforming is a spatial filtering operation that combines data across the array elements to selectively enhance and suppress wavefields incident on the array from particular directions.

 Space-time adaptive processing operates on the two-dimensional angle-Doppler data for each range bin.
 Consider the K-by-N-by-L radar data cube.
 Each of the K samples is data from the same range.
 This range is sampled across N array elements, and L PRIs.
 Collapsing the three-dimensional matrix at each range bin into N-by-L submatrices allows the simultaneous two-dimensional analysis of angle of arrival and Doppler frequency.

-samples collected from L pulses received at N sensors,
+from L pulses received at N sensors, you can

-you can organize your data in a format compatible with the Phased Array
+organize your data in a format compatible with the Phased Array System Toolbox conventions using

-your data, you can, if you wish, convert back to your original data
+data, you can convert back to the original data cube format with

 Simulate this data structure using complex-valued white Gaussian noise samples.